Darién Gap: Copa Airlines Flight 201

-On 6 June 1992, Copa Airlines Flight 201, a Boeing 737 jet airplane covering a flight between Panama City and Cali, Colombia, crashed in the Darién Gap, killing all 47 people on board.
+On 6 June 1992, Copa Airlines Flight 201, a Boeing 737 jet airplane on a flight between Panama City and Cali, Colombia, crashed in the Darién Gap, killing all 47 people on board.

 Adventure travelers

 To travel between the continents through the Darién Gap has long been a challenge.

 The Gap can be transited by off-road vehicles attempting intercontinental journeys.
 The first post-colonial expedition to the Darién was the Marsh Darién Expedition in 1924–25, supported by several major sponsors, including the Smithsonian Institution, the American Museum of Natural History, and the government of Panama.

 The first vehicular crossing of the Gap was made by three Brazilians in two Ford Model T cars.
 They left Rio de Janeiro in 1928 and arrived in the United States in 1938.
 The expedition intended to bring attention to the Pan-American highway following an International Conference in Chile, in 1923.
 The participants were Leonidas Borges de Oliveira, a lieutenant from the Brazilian army, Francisco Lopez da Cruz from the Brazilian air force, and Mário Fava, a young mechanic.
-They took what appears to be the last photo of Augusto Sandino, who received them in Nicaragua, and were received by Henry Ford and Franklin Roosevelt in the United States.
+For parts of their route they had to disassemble the automobiles and pack the parts on mules, reassembling them again when the route became passible by car.
+(The whole journey took a decade; later incidents included taking what appears to be the last photo of Augusto Sandino, who received them in Nicaragua, and at the end of their journey they were received by Henry Ford and Franklin Roosevelt in Washington, D.C.).

 Another crossing was completed by the Land Rover La Cucaracha Cariñosa (The Affectionate Cockroach) and a Jeep of the Trans-Darién Expedition of 1959–60.
 They left Chepo, Panama, on 2 February 1960 and reached Quibdó, Colombia, on 17 June 1960, averaging 201 m per hour over 136 days.